-Measurement Date: June 30, 2018 is the actuarial valuation date and measurement date upon which the total pension liability is based.
+Measurement Date: June 30, 2019 is the actuarial valuation date and measurement date upon which the total pension liability is based.

-Changes in Assumptions and Benefit Terms: For the fiscal year ended June 30, 2020, the KERS Board of Trustees adopted new actuarial assumptions.
+Changes in Assumptions and Benefit Terms: For the fiscal year ended June 30, 2021, the assumed increase in future health care costs was reviewed during the June 30, 2019 valuation process and was updated to better reflect more current expectations relating to anticipated future increases in the medical costs.
+The June 30, 2020 actuarial information reflects the anticipated savings from the repeal of the "Cadillac Tax" and "Health Insurer Fee", which occurred in December of 2019.
+The assumed load on pre-Medicare premiums to reflect the cost of the Cadillac Tax was removed and the Medicare premiums were reduced by 11 percent to reflect the repeal of the Health Insurer Fee.
+For the fiscal year ended June 30, 2020, the KERS Board of Trustees adopted new actuarial assumptions.
 These assumptions were based on an actuarial experience study for the period ending June 30, 2018.
 Key changes include replacing the base retiree mortality tables with a KERS-specific mortality table developed using the actual mortality experience of non-disabled retirees in KERS.
 Mortality tables for disabled retirees and active members were updated with Public Retirement Mortality tables.
 In addition, termination rates and rates of disability incidence were increased.
 Retirement rates were decreased slightly for members with a participation date prior to July 1, 2003.
 For members with a participation date on or after July 1, 2003, retirement rates were set equal to 80% of the retirement rates applicable for the pre July 1, 2003 participants for ages below 65.

-House Bill 1, which passed during the 2019 special legislative session, allows certain employers in the non-hazardous plan to elect to cease participating in the system as of June 30, 2020.
-Since employer's elections were unknown at the time of the actuarial valuation and the legislation was enacted after the June 30, 2019 measurement date, no adjustments were made to the Total OPEB Liability to reflect this legislation.
+House Bill 1, which passed during the 2019 special legislative session, allows certain employers in the KERS nonhazardous plan to elect to cease participating in the system as of June 30, 2020.
+Senate Bill 249 passed during the 2020 Legislative Session and delayed the effective date of cessation under these provisions to June 30, 2021.
+Since employer's elections were unknown at the time of the actuarial valuations, no adjustments were made to the Total OPEB Liability to reflect this legislation.

+Senate Bill 249 also changed the funding period for the amortization of the unfunded liability to 30 years as of June 30, 2019.
+Gains and losses incurred in future years will be amortized over separate 20-year amortization bases.
+This change did not impact the calculation of Total OPEB Liability and only impacts the calculation of the contribution rates payable starting July 1, 2020.
 House Bill 265, which passed during the 2018 legislative session, allowed certain employers within the non-hazardous plan to contribute less than the actuarially determined contribution in the 2018/2019 fiscal year.
-Since this is not expected to be an ongoing contribution reduction, determining the non-hazardous employers' proportionate share based on the employers' actual contributions would not be reflective of the employers' long-term contribution effort.
-Instead, the proportionate share calculations for employers of the non-hazardous plan were based on the employers' covered payroll provided for fiscal year ending June 30, 2019, which would result in the same proportionate share allocation if all participating employers contributed the same rate.
+Since this is not expected to be an ongoing contribution reduction, determining the nonhazardous employers' proportionate share based on the employers' actual contributions would not be reflective of the employers' long-term contribution effort.
+Instead, the proportionate share calculations for employers of the nonhazardous plan were based on the employers' covered payroll provided for fiscal year ending June 30, 2019, which would result in the same proportionate share allocation if all participating employers contributed the same rate.
+There were no other material plan provision changes.